- Kind of Bear

 - Smokey is a black bear.
 American black bears live in the United States, along with brown, grizzly and polar bears.

-- Over 300 pounds.
+- He weighs over 300 pounds.
 Smokey has black bear relatives who weigh as much as 800 pounds, and some of his grizzly bear cousins weigh almost a ton (that’s 2,000 pounds)!

 - Weight at birth

-- About 1½ pounds.
+- Smokey weighed about 1½ pounds.
 In other words, he weighed about as much as a big loaf of bread.

 - Favorite Clothes

-- His personalized ranger hat, blue jeans and belt.
+- Smokey's favorite clothes are his personalized ranger hat, blue jeans and belt.
 Smokey often stands upright, shovel in hand.

 - Favorite Saying